List of A Certain Magical Index characters: Others

 Febri is an original anime character introduced in A Certain Scientific Railgun S. She has a child-like innocence and has an interest in Gekota when she persuades Mikoto Misaka to hand over her pink Gekota finger puppet.
-Febrie is friendly with Mikoto's friends, except Mikoto herself, but later begins to like her in the series.
+Febri is friendly with Mikoto's friends, except Mikoto herself, but later begins to like her in the series.
 She is later revealed to be a Chemicaloid, an artificial human created by STUDY using Shinobu Nunotaba's Testament.
 Her body produces a poison that requires her to eat special lollipops made of neutralizing compounds to stay alive.
-After dealing with STUDY, Febrie and her twin named Janie are flown outside Academy City to have their bodies readjusted.
+After dealing with STUDY, Febri and her twin named Janie are flown outside Academy City to have their bodies readjusted.